cran-task-views/ExperimentalDesign/ExperimentalDesign.md

  Package `r pkg("simrel")` allows creation of designs for computer experiments according to the Multi-level binary replacement (MBR) strategy by Martens et al. (2010).
- Package `r pkg("minimaxdesign")` provides minimax designs and minimax projection designs according to Mak and Joseph (2016).
  Package `r pkg("SOAs")` provides stratum (aka strong) orthogonal arrays by various authors, as described in Grömping (2021) and references therein.

 Package `r pkg("tgp")` is another package dedicated to planning and analysing computer experiments.
 Here, emphasis is on